JSv4/OCF-Docs-Test/docs/tutorials/transfers/Transfers.md

 Again, we assume you've created a stakeholder object for Alice.

+### 3. Transfer Event

-3. Now, create the transfer to link the two security ids:
+Now, create the transfer to link the two security ids:

 ```
     {